adhithyakrishna/adhithyakrishna.github.io/content/en/tech/golang/Functiontypes.md

 }
 ```

-If you note line number 52 in the above code you can see how an instance of user struct, initialized with an email is passed to different functions, validated and if there is an error in the validation it prints the error or it prints the email is valid.
+If you note lines 101-107 in the above code, you can see how an instance of the User struct, initialized with an email, is passed to different validator functions.
+If any validation fails, the error is printed; otherwise, a message indicating the email is valid is printed.

-We can included multiple such functions and calling them is a matter of including them to the runUserValidations functions.
+You can include multiple such validator functions, and calling them is simply a matter of including them in the arguments to the `runUserValidations` function.